-- 1969 In SCA terms, for a reference wired to such a service, this implies that the reference has to use either 1970 the propagatesTransaction intent or a binding/policySet combination that does propagate a 1971 transaction.
-If, on the other hand, the service does not need the client to provide a transaction (even 1972 though it has the capability of joining the client's transaction), then some care is needed in the 1973 configuration of the service.
-One approach to consider in this case is to use two distinct bindings on 1974 the service, one that uses the propagates Transaction intent and one that does not - clients that do not propagate a transaction would then wire to the service using the binding without the 1975 1976 propagatesTransaction intent specified. - 1977 suspendsTransaction A service marked with suspendsTransaction MUST NOT be dispatched 1978 under any propagated (client) transaction.
-[POL90017] - 1979 The absence of either interaction intent leads to runtime-specific behavior; the client is unable to 1980 determine from transaction intents whether its transaction will be joined. - 1981 The SCA runtime MUST ignore the propagatesTransaction intent for OneWay methods.
-[POL90025] - 1982 These intents are independent from the implementation's managedTransaction intent and provides no 1983 information about the implementation's transaction environment. - 1984 The combination of these service interaction policies and the managedTransaction implementation - 1985 policy of the containing component completely describes the transactional behavior of an invoked service, 1986 as summarized in Table 9-2: - 1987 service interaction intent managedTransaction (component implementation intent) Results propagatesTransaction managedTransaction.global Component runs in propagated transaction if present, otherwise a new global transaction.
-This combination is used for the managed , shared global transaction pattern described in Common Transaction Patterns.
-This is equivalent to the managedSharedTransaction intent defined in section 9.6.3. propagatesTransaction managedTransaction.local or noManagedTransaction A service MUST NOT be marked with "propagatesTransaction" if the component is marked with "managedTransaction.local" or with "noManagedTransaction" [POL90019] suspendsTransaction managedTransaction.global Component runs in a new global transaction suspendsTransaction managedTransaction.local Component runs in a managed local transaction containment.
-This combination is used for the managed , local transaction pattern described in Common Transaction Patterns.
-This is the default behavior for a runtime that does not support global transactions. suspendsTransaction noManagedTransaction Component is responsible for managing its own local transactional resources.
+- 1975 In SCA terms, for a reference wired to such a service, this implies that the reference has to use either the propagatesTransaction intent or a binding/policySet combination that does propagate a 1976 1977 transaction.
+If, on the other hand, the service does not need the client to provide a transaction (even though it has the capability of joining the client's transaction), then some care is needed in the 1978 1979 configuration of the service.
+One approach to consider in this case is to use two distinct bindings on 1980 the service, one that uses the propagates Transaction intent and one that does not - clients that do not propagate a transaction would then wire to the service using the binding without the 1981 1982 propagatesTransaction intent specified. - 1983 suspendsTransaction A service marked with suspendsTransaction MUST NOT be dispatched 1984 under any propagated (client) transaction.
+[POL90017] - 1985 The absence of either interaction intent leads to runtime-specific behavior; the client is unable to 1986 determine from transaction intents whether its transaction will be joined. - 1987 The SCA runtime MUST ignore the propagatesTransaction intent for OneWay methods.
+[POL90025] - 1988 These intents are independent from the implementation's managedTransaction intent and provides no 1989 information about the implementation's transaction environment. - 1990 The combination of these service interaction policies and the managedTransaction implementation - 1991 policy of the containing component completely describes the transactional behavior of an invoked service, 1992 as summarized in Table 9-2: - 1993

-1988 Table 9-2 Combining service transaction intents
+1994 Table 9-2 Combining service transaction intents

-Note - the absence of either interaction or implementation intents leads to runtime-specific behavior.
-A runtime that supports global transaction coordination can choose to provide a default behavior that is the managed, shared global transaction pattern.
+1996 Note - the absence of either interaction or implementation intents leads to runtime-specific behavior.
+A 1997 runtime that supports global transaction coordination can choose to provide a default behavior that is the 1998 managed, shared global transaction pattern.

-1993 9.6.2 Handling Outbound Transaction Context
+1999 9.6.2 Handling Outbound Transaction Context